 Wait, it gets even better.
 In 2020, the school plans to build a lazy river around its football stadium, sure to be another student draw.

 Schools must offer students an excellent college experience worthy of the high cost of attending.
 And, thanks to social media and the many college review sites now available online, schools that want a favorable reputation must deliver on their promises.

-20. Partying is still a part of college.
+20. Partying and alcohol are still a big part of college.
 Finally, as a parent, here’s one last surprising fact that probably won’t make you happy.
 The average college student attends 62 parties a year.
 No wonder they say your college years are the best years of your life!